AichaNT/nlp25_project_gr2/README.md

 - `04_final_eval.ipynb`

 ## Repository
-Apart from the files mentioned, the repository also contain:
+Apart from the files mentioned, the repository also contains:
 - `data`: The DaN+ data used and the Middle Eastern named entities used for data augmentation.
 - `scripts`: The scripts used for data preprocessing, data augmentation, model training, and evaluation.
 - `eda.ipynb`: The exploratory data analysis including label distribution, frequency of -part and -deriv, etc.